 Adult clothes moths are approximately 3/8 to ½ inch long from wing tip to wing tip.
 The wings and body are golden with a brown tinge, and the front wings have three dark spots.
-However, these distinguishing characteristics are often rubbed off.
+However, these distinguishing characteristics are often rubbed off, making them unideal for house moth identification.
+They are named as such because it’s easy to find these moths in clothes.

 The larvae are small caterpillars, 3/8-inch-long in size, that live within a portable, silken case.
 The larvae have dark head capsules, and the first thoracic segment is dark brown or black.